Traffic Light Order Of Colors

 • Controllers: Traffic signals are controlled by sophisticated systems, often using computer-based algorithms to adjust signal timings based on traffic flow.
 These controllers monitor traffic volume, pedestrian activity, and various other factors to optimize the timing of signals, minimizing delays and congestion.

-• Sensors: Many modern traffic signals utilize sensors to detect the presence of vehicles and pedestrians.
+• Sensors: Many modern traffic signals use sensors to detect the presence of vehicles and pedestrians.
 These sensors provide real-time data to the controller, allowing for dynamic adjustments to signal timings based on actual traffic conditions.

 • Timers: The duration of each signal phase (red, yellow, green) is carefully timed, taking into account factors such as road geometry, speed limits, and pedestrian crossing times.
 These timers are crucial for ensuring a safe and efficient flow of traffic.